ng-dst/integra/README.md

 #### Service template

-See in Microsoft docs (i will use lab 7)
+See in Microsoft docs (i will use lab 7 as a basis)

 #### Algorithm